Peres Center for Peace: Reception

+Controversy

 Tax-exempt status

 The Israel Tax Authority denied the Peres Center's request for tax-exempt status in Israel.
 According to Haaretz, after the Center applied for the tax-exempt status the Tax Authority demanded that the organization stop funding the training of the physicians from the Gaza Strip in Israeli hospitals.
 The demand led the organization to suspend its application rather than stop the project.

 In 2016 the Peres Center received tax-exempt status in Israel.

-The Peres Center for Peace also has tax-exempt status in the United States, the United Kingdom and Italy.
+The Peres Center for Peace and Innovation also has tax-exempt status in the United States, the United Kingdom, and Italy.